 Contact the U.S. Consulate Permanent Resident Services

-Contacting the Permanent Resident Services of the US Consulate before booking your tickets might be very helpful.
+Contacting the Permanent Resident Services of the US Consulate and the airline before booking your tickets might be very helpful.
 The consulate can ensure that you have the documents required to prove the status of the child and to travel with the baby to the United States.

-It is best to seek the guidance of a green card lawyer during this process as not all agency personnel may know about this process.
-Want to learn more?
-Contact us at Goodin Law P.A., an immigration law firm in Tysons Corner, VA.
+It is best to seek the guidance of an experienced green card lawyer during this process as not all US Customs and Border Protection (CBP) personnel may know about this process.
+Also the use of assisted reproductive technologies may add further complications to your case.
+Need help?
+Call 702-423-2721 to schedule an initial consultation with Las Vegas immigration lawyer Gary Goodin.